 An advanced project.
-Student uses his knowledge and initiative to analyze a problem in machine design; gathers data, makes sketches, calculations, and working drawings, and checks his work. \$5.00 lab fee.
-Prerequisites: 1113, 4602
+Student uses his knowledge and initiative to analyze a problem in machine design; gathers data, makes sketches, calulations, and work drawings, and check his work. \$5.00 lab fee.

-4620 Geometry

-Problems relative to manufacturing such as volume and weight of steel, aluminum, and other materials.
+4620 Geometry Problems relative to manufacturing such as volume and weight of steel, aluminum, and other materials.
 The correct method for calculating the weight of a very small production part, regardless of the material it is made from, to the approximate weight of a large machine tool, die, or fixture.